 The only thing I buy from the frozen food section at the grocery store are spring rolls.
-I’ve made spring rolls myself.
+I've made spring rolls myself.
 Buying spring rolls is easier.
-The main reason for this is because the spring rolls I make aren’t very filling.
-The main reason for this is no one is allowed to eat them because they’re so much work.
+The main reason for this is because the spring rolls I make aren't very filling.
+The main reason for this is because they're so much work no one, including myself is allowed to eat them.
 I make them, put them on a plate, photograph them, and then we all sit around and look at them while chewing gum.

 So I buy my spring rolls in the frozen food section.

 I have my routine at the grocery store.
 Crackers, Housewares, Dairy, Pop, Centre aisle stuff, vegetables, bread, olives ...
 U TURN ... frozen food (if I need spring rolls).
 As soon as I take that U Turn to head towards the frozen food section I am forced to pass the frozen packages of Jalapeño Poppers.
 Those crispy, gooey, spicy, bullet shaped morsels of deep fried goodness.